Why Would a Construction Loan Be Denied?

 Increase income: Documented raises, bonuses, or secondary income sources all help.
 However, lenders typically require 2 years of history for variable income.

-Inadequate Cash Reserves
+What Is Inadequate Cash Reserves?

 Beyond your down payment, lenders want to see you have cash reserves to handle contingencies during construction.